-In accordance with Government Auditing Standards, we have also issued our report dated November 10, 2017 on our consideration of the Fund's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Fund's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated , 2018 on our consideration of the Fund's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matter s.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting a and compliance and the results of that testing, and not to provide an opinion on the internal control over fin ancial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Fund's internal control over financial reporting and compliance ce.